 Those who are trusted to do this job tend to be compensated for that burden.
 Those who do that job really well, meanwhile, are usually paid a bonus by the economy to keep them involved.
 Historically, that job has tended to be given to a sovereign or to gold.
 Read more

 Here’s an interesting point from Capital Economics’ Roger Bootle on Tuesday regarding a potential Scottish currency union.
 They could go down the unilateral adoption route.

 To recap, independent Scotland wants to keep the pound via some sort of currency union, ideally based on the BoE continuing to accept Scottish assets as collateral in exchange for sterling liquidity.

 The UK, however, is not willing to accept this because it would mean unrestricted UK support for Scottish banks, which may or may not now be regulated to the same standards.
 Read more

 In his most forthright warning yet over the property market, Carney said policy makers “could do more” to tackle excesses if needed…

 Alternative currencies are being issued left, right and centre these days.
 So what’s stopping Scotland issuing its own currency?
-Really?
-(Did you know there is a SpainCoin?)
+(Did you not know that Spain already has SpainCoin?)

-Truth is, Scottish institutions already issue their own currency.
-The Scottish pound is pretty much a private currency that just happens to be pegged to the Bank of England pound thanks to Scottish banks being part of the BoE central bank system and collateralising every note they issue with a sterling asset of some sort as a result.
+Well, what most people don’t realise is that Scottish institutions already issue their own currency because the Scottish pound is already a private currency.
+Nobody notices, however, because it’s so sophisticatedly pegged to the Bank of England pound thanks to Scottish banks being part of the BoE central bank system and collateralising every note they issue with a sterling asset of some sort.